Remote Monitoring and Management (RMM) Implementation: A Step-by-Step Guide

 You likely need remote device management (RDM).
 But what kind?

-Well, if you're looking to manage IT infrastructure (computers, servers, etc.) or connected products (kiosks, security systems, digital signage, etc), you're going to want remote monitoring and management (RMM) software.
+If you're looking to manage IT infrastructure (computers, servers, etc.) or connected products (kiosks, security systems, digital signage, etc), you're going to want remote monitoring and management software (RMM).

 Get the Guide to Remote Device Management